1. Front and Side Entrances

 3. Front Lounge

-In this area, students can hang out, play video games, and study.
+In this area, students can hang out, play video games on our Super Nintendo and Wii, and study.
 Here you will find a photo of the old center – we love to remember our roots!
 The previous center was 500 sq. ft. and the new center is 3400 sq. ft!
 The Queer People of Color Heroes wall display is also found here where we highlight important community figures that have contributed greatly and recognize intersectionality.
-You will also see the “Words That Are Transphobic” and “Words That Are Biphobic” posters that address some commonly used and overall hurtful words and statements in hopes of creating change.

 5. Main Lounge

 The Main Lounge has many beautiful pieces.
 The Trans Queer-os wall celebrates several Trans* Folks that have made valuable contributions towards Trans* Awareness.
 Across this display you will see the computers that are available for anyone to use during business hours.
 Above those computers are the student organization lockers where these groups can store their event and meeting items, as needed.
-Above those lockers you will see the BDSM flag, Bear Community flag, Bisexual flag, Asexual flag, and Transgender Flag which help bring visibility to some of the many identities we seek to create awareness for.
-To the left of these is the Volunteer wall which celebrates and introduces some of our lovely volunteers!
+Above those lockers you will see various pride flags for the many identities we seek to create awareness for.
+To the right of these is the BlaQ (Black and Queer) artists biography wall created by a past community coordinator!
+You will also see the “Words That Are Transphobic” and “Words That Are Biphobic” posters that address some commonly used and overall hurtful words and statements in hopes of creating change.

 The kitchen is open for anyone and is a community space.
 We have a fridge, a microwave, cups, plates and napkins!

-The intern work area is a space primarily for student interns to work on their events and programs.
+The Community Coordinator work area (formerly known as the intern work area) is a space primarily for our scholar staff to work on their events and programs.